Column: Automating the path from SDI to IP for broadcasters

 Operationally, nothing.
 But in terms of long-term efficiency, the right automation and control system can make an organization’s transition from SDI to IP a smoother journey.
 As today’s broadcast environments move to IP, connection and device management become more complex and heighten the need to orchestrate networks.

-It’s important to work with a technology provider who can specify the right type of control system – one that operates with IP deployments of all scales, makes connecting IP devices is as simple as SDI, simplifies configuration and deployment and can keep pace with IP technology and the latest standards as they are released, including NMOS.
+It’s important to work with a technology provider who can specify the right type of control system – one that operates with IP deployments of all scales, makes connecting IP devices as simple as SDI, simplifies configuration and deployment and can keep pace with IP technology and the latest standards as they are released, including NMOS.

 IP can make SDI environments easier to manage, more practical, affordable and efficient.
 For example, instead of using four SDI cables for a live 4K production, a 25 Gigabit fiber-optic cable can move audio, video and metadata as data packets throughout a 4K production environment.